OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Smag Grotto/writeup.md

   <img width="787" height="706" alt="image" src="https://github.com/user-attachments/assets/97e5a152-11ac-4887-a1e1-3c58b2384382" />
 </p>

-We found a page `/mail` checked it and got some usefull
+We found a page `/mail` checked it and got a wireshark file :